Understanding Body Corporate Roles

 Body Corporate Member

 A Body Corporate is made up of all the registered owners within the same building/complex.
-Upon registering your name as the owner of a unit title property, you automatically become a Body Corporate member.
+Upon your lawyer registering your name as the owner of a unit title property, you automatically become a Body Corporate member.

 Body Corporate Chairperson